 - supported accommodation where you receive care, support and supervision provided by or on behalf of your landlord

 - a council hostel

-If you are in receipt of Universal Credit you must provide proof of your rent.
+If you receive Universal Credit you must provide proof of your rent.
 For example, a tenancy agreement or a signed letter from your landlord.

 Awards are discretionary, based on the circumstances of each case and for a limited time.

 The award of a Discretionary Housing Payment depends on a person's individual circumstances and we can review it at any time.

 For us to consider a Discretionary Housing Payment, we may need further information from you.
 Some people may find the information requested intrusive but we will only ask for information that is necessary to make a decision.
 We will write to you to let you know the outcome of your claim.

 Discretionary Housing Payments are separate to the Housing Benefit Scheme and there are no formal appeal rights.